sa7mon/firefly-gone-plaid/README.md

 }
 ```

+**Note:**
-All "*_nickname" fields can be set to whatever you want.
+* All "*_nickname" fields can be set to anything.
 The names will only be used in logs.
+* The `firefly_account_id` must be an ID of a Firefly asset account.
+Expense and revenue accounts do not currently work.